ThailandBehind the Land of Smiles

 Such widespread poverty in the Issan region of Thailand has yielded an increase in malnutrition, poor dental care, addiction, developmental delays, mental illness, and infectious diseases such as HIV.

-Unemployment in Thailand is recorded at an impressively low 1.4%
+Unemployment in Thailand is recorded at an impressively low 1.4%.
+Impressive, right?

-HOWEVER, amongst those recorded as employed, 51% of them are a part of the “informal economy” such as self employed or unpaid family workers.
+HOWEVER, amongst those recorded as unemployed, 51% of them are in part of the “informal economy”, made up primarily of self-employed or unpaid family workers.

-Out of the 35 million workers in the informal economy, 40% of UNPAID family workers come from the agricultural sector.
+Out of the 35 million workers in the informal economy, 40% of UNPAID family workers stem from the agricultural sector.

 - Unemployment Rate 1.4% 1.4%